 Since this configuration has to be known prior to Weld discovery, it cannot be defined through standard means!
-Furthermore, this option will act as a global
+Furthermore, this option will act as a global configuration affecting all of your bean archives in the deployed application!

 20.2.
 Defining external configuration